 What complicates privacy matters here, is the fact that a website owner is legally responsible for what happens on their website, including the protection of all user data from its potential harvest by third-parties for the nonconsensual use in profiling and targeted advertisement.

-Cookiebot is a tool for transparency – prior consent is enabled as an on/off switch on all cookies and tracking, first or third-party, and gives full control to the website owner and the end user.
+Cookiebot is a tool for transparency – prior consent is enabled as an on/off switch on all cookies and tracking, first or third-party, and gives full control to the website owner and the end user through a cookie banner that manages their cookie consent.

 Session cookies are temporary cookies that are only stored on a user’s device for the duration of their stay on a given website, their session.
 The minute they click away, these cookies expire.
 These are typically used for functions like keeping the items in your shopping cart, while you click around on a website’s subpages.